spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/password-complexity-indicator/README.md

-Displays a password complexity component with colored indicators.
+Displays a password complexity component with indicators.